jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 # Sharing Core Data objects between iCloud users
-Use Core Data CloudKit to synchronize data between devices of an iCloud user and share data between different iCloud users.
+Use Core Data and CloudKit to synchronize data between devices of an iCloud user and share data between different iCloud users.

 ## Overview
 More and more people own multiple devices and use them for digital asset sharing and collaboration.
 They expect seamless data synchronization and sharing experiences with robust privacy and security features.
 Apps can support such use cases by implementing a data-sharing flow using Core Data and CloudKit.

-This sample code project demonstrates how to use Core Data CloudKit to share photos between iCloud users.
-Users who share photos, called _owners_, can create a share, send an invitation, manage the permissions, and stop the sharing.
-Users who accept the share, called _participants_, can view and edit the photos, or stop participating in the share.
+This sample code project demonstrates how to use Core Data and CloudKit to share photos between iCloud users.
+People who share photos, called _owners_, can create a share, send an invitation, manage the permissions, and stop the sharing.
+People who accept the share, called _participants_, can view and edit the photos, or stop participating in the share.

 ## Configure the sample code project
 Open the sample code project in Xcode.
 Before building it, perform the following steps: